lrsppp/uv-example/README.md

 ## Development

-For simplicity, add to `.vscode/settings.json` or install application as package into `.venv` using `uv pip install -e .`.
-In later stages, the `$PYTHONPATH` will be set to `src/` to allow absolute imports.
+For simplicity, set `PYTHONPATH` variable in `.vscode/settings.json` or install application as package into `.venv` using `uv pip install -e .`.

 ```
 {